starbeamjs/starbeam/packages/universal/resource/README.md

 # @starbeam/resource

-`@starbeam/resource` defines framework-agnostic resources: stable values with a caller-scheduled sync phase and finalization cleanup.
+`@starbeam/resource` defines framework-agnostic resources: stable values with a caller-scheduled sync phase, sync cleanup, and owning-scope finalization.

 The primary audience is resource authors and framework-agnostic library authors.
 App authors use this package when they are authoring reusable resources.
 Adapter